-The neighborhood has three organizations that influence its growth and development.
+The neighborhood has two organizations that influence its growth and development.

-The Heritage Hill Association is an action oriented neighborhood organization involved in land use, crime prevention, housing, preservation/maintenance, block club organizing and other issues that affect day-to-day life on the Hill.
+The Heritage Hill Association is an action-oriented neighborhood organization involved in land use, safety, housing, preservation/maintenance, and other issues that affect day-to-day life on the Hill.
 The HHA office is open Monday – Thursday 9:00 am to 5:00 pm and is located at 126 College SE.
 Contact 459-8950 for assistance or information.

 The groups work separately yet together toward the common goal of creating a stable, secure environment for Hill residents to live and work.